Rollovers | Collisions | Serious and Catastrophic Injury | Head, Neck, and Shoulder Trauma | Spinal Cord Injury

 Many injuries involving ATV accidents are incurred by teenagers and even younger children.
 In fact, approximately one in every three ATV-related injuries is to a person under the age of 16.
 In most instances, the cause of the accident can be attributed to failure by the manufacturer, wholesaler, or retailer to properly warn of the dangers of operating an ATV.

 What Can Bailey & Galyen Do for Me If I’m Hurt on an ATV?

 At Bailey & Galyen, we have successfully represented personal injury victims in Texas and nationwide for decades.
 We understand the complexity of a serious personal injury claim and how to effectively prepare your case to maximize your compensation.
 We know the kinds of evidence that are most compelling at trial and when it’s in your best interest to bring in an expert witness.
 We can quickly evaluate your claim and help you determine whether to accept a settlement offer or take your case to trial.

 Contact Bailey & Galyen for a Proven Texas ATV-Accident Lawyer

 When you or someone you love is hurt in an accident involving an all-terrain vehicle, you need an experienced lawyer to fully protect your legal rights.
 The results-oriented personal injury attorneys at Bailey & Galyen offer a free initial consultation.
 We handle all personal injury cases on a contingent-fee basis.
 You won’t pay any legal fees unless we get compensation for your losses.

-We offer proven counsel in ATV-accident claims across Texas, with offices in Arlington, Bedford, Burleson, Carrollton, Dallas, Fort Worth, Grapevine, Houston, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana, and Weatherford.
+We offer proven counsel in ATV-accident claims across Texas and Arkansas including Arlington, Bedford, Burleson, Carrollton, Dallas, Fayetteville, Fort Worth, Houston, Little Rock, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana and Weatherford.